rycus86/githooks/README.md

 ## Ignoring files

 The `.ignore` files allow excluding files from being treated as a hook script.
 They allow *glob* filename patterns, empty lines and comments, where the line starts with a `#` character.
 In the above example, one of the `.ignore` files should contain `*.md` to exclude the `pre-commit/docs.md` Markdown file.
 The `.githooks/.ignore` file applies to each of the hook directories, and should still define filename patterns, `*.txt` instead of `**/*.txt` for example.
 If there is a `.ignore` file both in the hook type folder and in `.githooks`, the files whose filename matches any pattern from either of those two files will be excluded.
 You can also manage `.ignore` files using the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool, and running `git hooks ignore <pattern>`.

-Finally, all hook execution can be bypassed with a non-empty value in the `$GITHOOKS_DISABLE` environment variable.
+Hooks in individual repositories can be disabled as well, running `git hooks disable ...`, or all of them with `git hooks config set disable`, check their documentation or `help` for more information.
+Finally, all hook execution can be bypassed with a non-empty value in the `$GITHOOKS_DISABLE` environment variable too.

 ## Shared hook repositories